crhwebdev-courses/seasons/docs/README.md

+## Description

+This project was created for the Udemy course: Modern React & Reduxe [2019].
+It shows the some icons and color display depending on the season.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts